peterolson/BigInteger.js/README.md

 To contribute, just fork the project, make some changes, and submit a pull request.
 Please verify that the unit tests pass before submitting.

 The unit tests are contained in the `spec/spec.js` file.
-You can [run them online from GitHub](http://peterolson.github.io/BigInteger.js/spec/SpecRunner.html).
+You can run them locally by opening the `spec/SpecRunner.html` or file or running `npm test`.
+You can also [run the tests online from GitHub](http://peterolson.github.io/BigInteger.js/spec/SpecRunner.html).

 There are performance benchmarks that can be viewed from the `benchmarks/index.html` page.
 You can [run them online from GitHub](http://peterolson.github.io/BigInteger.js/benchmark/).